 - Here’s a Consumer Reports article to study before you buy a generator. https://www.consumerreports.org/cro/generators/buying-guide/index.htm

-- Just like cases of bottled water, generators disappear from store shelves before a disaster.
-We don't always have warning when a disaster will strike.
+- Just like cases of bottled water, generators disappear from stores before and after a disaster.

 - Dual fuel portable generators run on either gas or propane.
 If your gas cans become empty, and gas station pumps run on electricity, where will you find more gas?
-Propane is an option.
+Propane is a great option.

-- Electricians can attach a more powerful generator to your home, but it's pricey.
+- Electricians can attach a more powerful generator to your home that goes on automatically, but it is pricey.

-- It's a good idea to lock your generator to something if you are running it at night.
-Generators are loud and have been known to disappear overnight.
+- It’s a good idea to lock your generator if you run it at night.
+Generators are loud and have been known to disappear.